Federal Oversight Undermined

 • The public

-Oakland's civilian Police Commission was established in 2016 specifically to provide oversight of department policies.
-Yet when OPD made a major decision affecting public transparency, the Commission learned about it from news reports—not from the department they oversee.
+Oakland's civilian Police Commission was created in 2016 to oversee department policies.
+When OPD made a major decision affecting public transparency, the Commission learned about it from news reports.

 "When you encrypt radios, public information becomes sort of discretionary information.
 In other words, the community will be notified when law enforcement chooses to notify them."